yext/answers-search-ui/README.md

 })
 ```

+You can learn more about the interface for registering helpers by taking a look at the [Handlebars Block Helpers](https://handlebarsjs.com/block_helpers.html) documentation.

 # Analytics

 Answers will track some basic interaction analytics automatically, such as search bar impressions and Call-To-Action clicks.
 If you would like to add custom analytics on top of the built-in ones, use the following: (TODO rephrase)

+// TODO add note about ensuring there is a businessId in the ANSWERS.init config.

 ## Custom Analytics Using JavaScript